Code-Institute-Submissions/Miachallestad-Milestoneproject1/README.md

 ### Further Testing
-•	The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+•	The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.<br>
-•	The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+•	The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.<br>
-•	A large amount of testing was done to ensure that all pages were linking correctly.
+•	A large amount of testing was done to ensure that all pages were linking correctly.<br>
-•	Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+•	Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.<br>

 ## Known Bugs